The Latest: Massive search for survivors underway after deadly Texas floods

 The risk of life-threatening flooding was still high in central Texas with more rain on the way.

 The Texas Hill Country is home to several summer camps.
-Searchers there have found the bodies of 75 people, including 27 children.
-Fourteen other deaths have been reported in other parts of Texas.
+Searchers there have found the bodies of 84 people, including 28 children.
+Twenty other deaths have been reported in other parts of Texas.

 Here’s the Latest: